IMMM-SFA/tell/doc/source/user_guide.rst

 Once the load projections from all BAs in **tell** have been disaggregated to the county-level, we next sum up the loads from all counties in a given state to get annual state-level total loads which are scaled to match the projections from GCAM-USA.
 The scaling factors for each state are then applied to all county-level hourly load values in that state.
-The final output of **tell** is thus a series of 8760-hr time series of total electricity loads at the state-, county-, and BA-level that are conceptually and quantitatively consistent with one another.
+The final output of **tell** is thus a series of 8760-hr time series of total electricity loads at the state, county, and BA scale that are conceptually and quantitatively consistent with each other.

 It is important to note that the future evolution of population is also taken into account in **tell**.
 Projected annual changes in population for each county and state are generated using the Shared Socioeconomic Pathways (`SSPs <https://en.wikipedia.org/wiki/Shared_Socioeconomic_Pathways>`_) scenarios.
-Those future populations are used in post-processing the MLP models and to derive new weighting factors to be used in disaggregating and reaggregating future **tell** loads.
+Those future populations are used to derive new weighting factors to be used in disaggregating and reaggregating future **tell** loads.
 Thus, in an scenario where lots of people move to, for example, Southern California, the counties there would not only receive a higher proportion of the BA-level loads for BAs operating there, but would also have an incrementally larger impact on the future total hourly load profile for California as a whole.